Timeline: What to Expect

 At the beginning of the first year, each student is assigned a faculty advisor.
 The advisor approves the student's course registration each term and discusses his/her academic program.
 Students are expected to register for (at least) three graduate classes in every semester until completion of the oral qualifying exam.
 In most cases, after completion of the qualifying exam, the thesis advisor takes over as registration advisor.

 The overall academic performance of all graduate students is reviewed at the end of each semester, as is their performance in RA or TA positions.
 Students are expected to maintain at least a B+ average.
-Ultimately, they must complete 11 one-semester courses with a grade of A or B.
+Ultimately, they must complete 8 one-semester graduate-level subjects with a grade of A or B.

 Plan of Study (Applied Math Only)

 Students in Applied Mathematics submit a tentative plan of study at the end of the first term.
-The plan must conform to the Applied Math breadth requirements.
 Students submit a more definite plan at the end of the first year.

 Choosing a Thesis Advisor